Stock Controller (Monday to Friday days)

-Administrator We are currently recruiting for 2 administrators for a growing logistics company based in Calmore Industrial Estate soon to be relocating to chandlers Ford.
-You will be working within a busy transport office supporting the Transport team with general administration.
-This is a great opportunity to join as this is an expanding business.
-Both administrators will be coming in at different levels so one will be required to have more experience in customs and freight.
-Salary 19-22k dependant on experience Mon-Fri 8:00-17:00 pm flexibility required On the job training and support 20 days holiday + bank holidays Main Duties include: Assisting with general administration such as inputting and outputting data, filing, using Microsoft packages Taking calls and dealing with drivers and or clients as and when required.
-This is not a customer service role but you will need to be confident in dealing with telephone queries CNS bookings/freight or port booking system (for the senior administrator) Requirements: Transport background desirable but not essential CNS knowledge desirable but not essential for the junior administrator customer abilities via phone and email Ability to manage their workload efficiently Ability to work in a busy environment Good attitude Ability to be able to communicate professionally with clients Good English-speaking skills If you are interested in this position, please send your CV for consideration.
+Transport Administrator TLP are currently recruiting a transport administrator for one of the UK's leading independent providers of international freight and transport logistics services based in Southampton.
+You will be working within a busy transport office supporting the Transport team with general administration as well as liaising with customer and clients.
+This is a great opportunity to join a busy transport team or kick start a career in logistics.
+Salary 19-20k dependant on experience Mon-Fri 8:30-17:30pm (flexibility allowed within reason) On the job training and support 23 days holiday Pension scheme Life insurance Main Duties include: Taking calls and dealing with drivers and clients as and when required.
+Customer service skills are essential as but you will need to be confident in dealing with telephone queries Liaising with customers and clients ensuring services are delivered efficiently Complaints handling, problem solving and claims investigating Fuel card management Dealing with driver fines and paring infringements Contact with Sub contractors and preferred suppliers Log and administer insurance claims Insurance claims handling Dealing with invoice claims Requirements: Highly motivated Customer abilities via phone and email Transport background desirable but not essential Ability to manage their workload efficiently Ability to work in a busy environment MS office package knowledge essential as you need to be computer literate Good attitude Ability to be able to communicate professionally with clients Good English-speaking skills If you are interested in this position, please send your CV for consideration.
 We look forward to hearing from you.

 Logistics refers to the transportation of goods from A to B, or more accurately, the delivery of that blender you bought over the weekend from a warehouse to your house.
 The supply chain includes a whole series of different operations that resulted in making and packaging your new blender.